sensor-dream/APIVOF/guidelines/list-info/h-packs-in-system-fedora-34.md

 <summary>hostname</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Utility to set/show the host name or domain name
+Short desc    : Utility to set/show the host name or domain name
 URL          : http://packages.qa.debian.org/h/hostname.html
-Лицензия     : GPLv2+
+License      : GPLv2+
-Описание     : This package provides commands which can be used to display the system's
+Descript     : This package provides commands which can be used to display the system's
              : DNS name, and to display or set its hostname or NIS domain name.
 ```